eirueirufu/protoc-gen-gotags/README.md

 1. define options
 2. use `protoc-gen-go` to generate your `.pb.go` file
-3. use `protoc-gen-gotags` to replace the generated `.pb.go` file tags, in this cmd, you should use the protoc source type `source_relative`
+3. use `protoc-gen-gotags` to replace the generated `.pb.go` file tags, in this cmd, you should use the path type `source_relative`

 field options example：